sendgrid/smtpapi-go/USAGE.md

 IP Pools allow you to group SendGrid IP addresses together.
 For example, if you have a set of marketing IPs, you can assign them a pool ID of `marketing`.

 The IP Pool name can be set using the `header.SetIpPool` method.
-You must have generated the IP Pool first through the API.
+You must have generated the IP Pool first with the help of  the API.

 ```go
 header.SetIpPool("marketing") // Sets the IP Pool to be the marketing collection of IPs